 There is also less demand on the circulatory system due to the limited mobility while sitting.
 As a result the heart activity and the blood flow slow down.
 Maintaining a steady upright body position while sitting further decreases blood circulation.

 An insufficient blood flow, specifically blood that is returning to the heart from the lower legs, causes blood to pool.
 Pressure on the underside of the thighs from a seat that is too high can further aggravate this issue.
 The result can be swollen or numb legs and eventually varicose veins.
 Also, a reduced blood supply to the muscles accelerates fatigue.
-This lower blood supply is why an employee who sits all day long doing little physical work often feels tired at the end of a work shift.
+This lower blood supply explains why an employee who sits all day long doing little physical work often feel tired at the end of a work shift.

 Limited mobility contributes to injuries in the parts of the body responsible for movement: the muscles, bones, tendons and ligaments.
-Another factor is the steady, localized tension on certain regions of the body.
+Another factor is the steady, localized tension in certain regions of the body.
 The neck and lower back are the regions usually most affected.
 Why?
 Prolonged sitting: